khamacat/ICT2113_AnalysisReport/README.md

 - **Sanity Check Step:** Repository acts as a central review point before transitioning to the Specifying phase.

 ## Current Status
 Placeholder files have been created in each folder to demonstrate readiness and provide scaffolding for future content.
 GitHub Issues and Projects are already in use to track tasks such as drafting requirements and preparing UML diagrams.
-This setup ensures the repository is not only functional but also aligned with CRaM principles of contextual relevance and meaningful organization.